grdw/viper-client/README.md

 cargo run
 ```

-This will spawn a little demo application which does nothing more than polling the intercom, and executing a bunch of commands.
+This will spawn a little demo application either in your terminal, or a web-server which you can browse to.
+Please read the respective README's of the demo applications for more information.

-For a minimal web version check ["viper-web"](/viper-web).

 ## Missing features/docs: